oasis-tcs/odata-specs/odata-csdl/15 Identifier and Path Values.md

 Non-normatively speaking it starts with a letter or underscore, followed by at most 127 letters, underscores or digits.

+For maximum interoperability services SHOULD use simple identifiers consisting only of latin letters, the underscore, and decimal numbers, that is match the pattern `^[_A-Za-z][_A-Za-z0-9]*$`.

 ## ##subsec Qualified Name

 For model elements that are direct children of a schema: the namespace